turingschool/backend-curriculum-site/module2/misc/blogger.md

 * `action` : Which controller action is being activated for this request
 * `controller` : Which controller class is being activated for this request

-You can also inspect `params` interactively in that nifty console below.

 #### Pulling Out Form Data

 Now that we've seen the structure, we can access the form data to mimic the way we created sample objects in the console.
-In the `create` action, remove the `fail` instruction and, instead, try this:
+In the `create` action, take the `binding.pry` out and try this:

 ```ruby
 def create